 In fact, doing so could be harmful to you both.

-Excessive weight gain during pregnancy can lead to several potential issues for you and your baby including gestational diabetes, high birth weight, an increased chance of birth via C-section, and a longer recovery time.
+Excessive weight gain during pregnancy can lead to common cravings for you and your baby including gestational diabetes, high birth weight, an increased chance of birth via C-section, and a longer recovery time.

 At the same time, not gaining enough weight can be just as risky.
 You could put your baby at risk for low birth weight as well as premature birth, warranting a stay in the NICU.

-To prevent these problems, talk to your doctor about a healthy diet and weight gain for your pregnancy.
+To prevent these problems, talk to your doctor about common cravings for your pregnancy.

 Since you do need to slightly increase your calorie intake, it is best to do so gradually.